 You see, friends, I have never posted anything political.
 I have shared a couple of posts from other sources on my Facebook page, but I feel like this time I have a couple things to share, and I would like this post to reach far and wide.
 So, here goes nothing…

 First thing first, I myself am Mexican.
 I was born in Mexico, have lived about half of my life in Mexico (in discontinuous intervals) and am very proud of my Nationality and Culture, but I am also a naturalized American Citizen and very happy with currently living in Dallas, and going to a wonderful University: The University of Texas at Dallas.
 While here, I have come to know different people, and I mean MANY different people.
-I know people from India, China, Japan, Australia, Canada, Brazil, Argentina, Venezuela, Africa, Russia, Germany, France, England, Italy, Greece, Turkey, Egypt, Saudi Arabia, Iran, U.S., and many more places, not to mention the Love of my Life, who is Colombian ❤ !
+I know people from India, China, Japan, Australia, Canada, Brazil, Argentina, Venezuela, Africa, Russia, Germany, France, England, Italy, Greece, Turkey, Egypt, Saudi Arabia, Iran, U.S., and many more places, not to mention my current boyfriend, who is Colombian ❤ !
 Talking to all these people about themselves, their respective countries, and their opinions on other countries, I have come to one very outstanding conclusion: every person is here for a VERY different reason.
 Some people were running away from their countries and the persecution they encountered, while others came because they found opportunities that their countries didn’t give them, but none came with the specific motive of doing harm.

 I do think there is many foreign people in the U.S. at this time, but I DO NOT believe it to be a negative thing!
 On the other hand, I think we can learn much from the insight people have from coming from different places with different cultures and political views.
 We could learn from all of our mistakes and from all our successes, but this is not what some people are doing!
 Instead of welcoming people from other countries, there is an abundance of hatred.
 We saw videos of people being horrible to each other and saying things along the lines of “Go back to [insert beautiful native country here]!” and I very well think that this may not stop anytime soon.
 I believe that these issues were already ingrained in some people’s mentalities and were only latent until given the opportunity to rise to the surface, but now that we see how some people can be hateful, the only thing left to do is spread more love! #SpreadTheLove